takumayagi/fpl/README.md

 ```

 ## License and Citation
-The dataset provided in this repository is only to be used for non-commercial scientic purposes.
-If you used this dataset in scientic publication, cite the following paper:
+The dataset provided in this repository is only to be used for non-commercial scientific purposes.
+If you used this dataset in scientific publication, cite the following paper:

 Takuma Yagi, Karrtikeya Mangalam, Ryo Yonetani and Yoichi Sato.
 Future Person Localization in First-Person Videos.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
 ```